-I did not realize the glasses were missing until three days later.
+I did not realize the glasses were missing until three days after the sexual interlude.
 I rotate through many pairs depending on how I want to look as I look upon the world.

 On the day I lost this pair, I was wearing all red.
 Not the dark, dried-blood shade that feels like a waste of a good thing, but the orange-inflected tomato that enlivens the Sioux and Semitic strains of my DNA.
 The red that makes my hair and skin glow.

 I wear it when I wish to activate myself and everyone around me.

 I have many, many tubes of lipstick in this color.
 I wear it even when I am wearing a mask.
 This red exudes a power not merely visual.
 An energy frequency that’s maybe even a microwave ray.
 Havana Syndrome: the lipstick edition.

 I am only partly kidding.

 The dress was one I had been eyeballing all summer but had purchased only when everything seasonal went on sale.
 It made the dress more special to me—as if it had waited for me, registering my desire whenever I visited it on the store’s rack, eluding others’ attentions as a form of fidelity.